Or, How To Decode Egg Carton Labels

-The type of food the chickens eat affect the color of the yolk.
+The type of food the chickens eat affects the color of the yolk.
 Darker yolks come from chickens with a healthy, varied diet that includes bugs and grass as well as grain.

-Some studies have shown that pastured chickens do lay more nutritious eggs (higher Omega3, Vitamin E etc.).
-Nothing has been conclusively proven but I can’t help feel that a hen who’s been allowed to play in the dirt, will produce healthier eggs than one who’s never experienced the joy of yanking a worm from the earth.
-And the best place to find those eggs are at the local farmers market.
+Some studies have shown that pastured chickens do lay more nutritious eggs (higher Omega3, Vitamin E, etc.).
+Nothing has been conclusively proven but I can’t help feeling that a hen who’s been allowed to play in the dirt, will produce healthier eggs than one who’s never experienced the joy of yanking a worm from the earth.
+And the best place to find those eggs is at the local farmers’ market.